Drug and Alcohol Rehab in Surrey

 If you’re considering addiction treatment, it’s important to note that there are two main options available: residential rehab (which involves living-in treatment), and outpatient rehab (returning home after each appointment) in Surrey.

-Because these treatment methods are so different, it’s important to understand the pros and cons of each, and that one style is preferable depending on the severity of your addiction and unique lifestyle.
+Because these rehab treatment methods are so different, it’s important to understand the pros and cons of each, and that one style is preferable depending on the severity of your addiction and unique lifestyle.

+Many experts make the case that undertaking inpatient rehab care is the best way to ensure long-term, sustainable recovery in Surrey.
 This is due to the high level of intensity that residential treatment offers: giving patients access to 28 days (or more) of medical and holistic support.

 However, in spite of this, residential rehab has one significant disadvantage, which is the cost of treatment in Surrey.

-Depending on the clinic in Surrey and its unique facilities, clients can pay anywhere between £1,000-£5,000 per week of care.
+Depending on the rehab clinic in Surrey and its unique facilities, clients can pay anywhere between £1,000-£5,000 per week of care.

-Unfortunately, outpatient addiction treatment comes with its fair share of disadvantages, and many of these involve leaving patients at risk of relapse.
+Unfortunately, outpatient addiction treatment comes with its fair share of disadvantages, and many of these involve leaving rehab patients at risk of relapse.

 There are many excellent drug and alcohol rehab centres in Surrey and the surrounding areas, but deciding on whether you need to attend one can be a pressing matter.